-I’m talking about the pointless deaths of wild animals at the hands of humans – whether from trophy hunting, loss of habitat, poaching for the illegal trade of ivory or for their luxuriant fur and skins, or for the so-called ‘medicinal’ properties of their bile, bones, claws, and other body parts.
+I’m talking about the pointless deaths of wild animals at the hands of humans – whether from trophy hunting, loss of forest habitat, poaching for the illegal trade of ivory or for the luxuriant fur and skins, or for the so-called ‘medicinal’ properties of animal bile, bones, claws, and other body parts.

 While governments, park rangers, enforcement officers, and customs officials around the world have been increasing their efforts to protect wildlife, we – you and I – as travellers, publishers, writers, and readers can also do our bit to protect the world’s wildlife and their natural habitats, especially the forests.
 Because it’s not only wildlife that depend on those forests but indigenous communities, as this year’s theme of World Wildlife Day hopes to highlight.